NAC Breda

 NAC Breda (/nl/), often simply known as NAC, is a Dutch professional football club, based in Breda, Netherlands.
 NAC Breda play in the Rat Verlegh Stadium, named after their most important player, Antoon 'Rat' Verlegh.
-They play in the Eredivisie, after winning play-offs for promotion in 2024.
+The club competes in the Eerste Divisie, the second tier of Dutch football, following relegation from the Eredivisie in the 2025–26 season.
 In their history, NAC won one national title in 1921 and won one KNVB Cup in 1973.

 NAC was founded on 19 September 1912, when the two clubs ADVENDO and NOAD merged to one club, both being abbreviations of their respective full names.

 In August 2012, NAC reinstated their first crest as the new club logo for the 2012–13 season.

 Name and etymology

 NAC is a fusion of the two abbreviations of the two clubs that merged to create it in 1912, NOAD and ADVENDO.

 NOAD is a Dutch abbreviation for Nooit Opgeven, Altijd Doorzetten (English translation: Never give up, always persevere), while ADVENDO is a Dutch abbreviation for Aangenaam Door Vermaak En Nuttig Door Ontspanning (English: Pleasant for its entertainment and useful for its relaxation).
 The C stands for Combinatie (combination).

 The full name of NAC Breda expands to Nooit opgeven altijd doorzetten, Aangenaam door vermaak en nuttig door ontspanning, Combinatie Breda (/nl/).

 Early in 2003 NAC added Breda to their club name as a symbol of gratitude after the City of Breda bought NAC's Rat Verleghstadium to help the club cope with financial problems.